boeckmann/asm6502/README.txt

          LDA $47   ; load contents of address $47 into the accumulator LDA >$4711  ; load contents of address $47 into the accumulator

- 4.7.6 Absolute X and absolute X addressing
+ 4.7.6 Absolute X and Absolute X Addressing

        The address is encoded in the word following the opcode and displaced by the contents for the X or Y register.